Chart Color Schemes

 Wangaratta is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Wangaratta, as of a specific date, had a cultural diversity index below the average.
-Its population comprised 90.7% citizens, with 89.6% born in Australia and 93.6% speaking English only at home.
-Christianity was the predominant religion, practiced by 52.9% of Wangaratta's population, slightly higher than the regional average of 52.0%.
+Wangaratta, as per the census conducted in June 2016, exhibited lower cultural diversity compared to the national average.
+It was reported that 90.7% of its residents were Australian citizens, with 89.6% having been born in Australia and 93.6% speaking only English at home.
+Christianity was identified as the predominant religion in Wangaratta, practiced by 52.9% of the population, which is slightly higher than the state average of 52.0%.

 Frequently Asked Questions - Diversity